-- If using scatter formation, require students to partner up with a different person every round.
-Sometimes, students want to follow each other and partner up with the same person each round.
+- If using scatter formation, require students to partner up with a different person every verse.
+Sometimes, students want to follow each other and partner up with the same person every time.

 - Design your lesson so that you can extend it over several days.
 Teach the basic song with movement and hand clap on day 1.
 Then consider adding a chant on day 2.
 Guide students to create an original chant on day 3.

-If you don’t have time to create your own music mixer activities take a look at one of these and Mix it Up!
+If you don’t have time to create your own Back to School activities for elementary music classes, click to take a look at one of these ready to go activities and Mix it Up!

-Start the new year right.
-Have fun, make friends, and make some music!
+Start the new school year off right.
+However, you design your Back to School activities for your elementary music classes, have fun, make friends, and make some music!

 Best wishes friends!